neil-morrison44/MiSTer_tty2pico/arduino/README.md

 * Supports PNG, static GIF, and animated GIF files at up to 50fps!
 * Can display files from built-in flash or microSD card if available
 * Support for SPI displays up to 320x240 resolution (may require manual build)
+* Appears as USB Mass Storage device so you can easily load new files

 ## Hardware